 A Cormorant drying off its wings in the sunlight.
 Photo by Shayne Kaye.

 On the water, oceans and lakes are prime winter spots for birding, as ducks and other water birds are plentiful in the colder months.
 Cormorants of all kinds are out in higher numbers and Buffleheads are especially common on the water.
+You’ll find wide varieties of ducks in lakes, such as Northern Pintails, Wigeons, Green-winged Teal, Greater and Lesser Scaup, Canvasback, and Ruddy Duck.
+The Langford Bird Trail Outpost has lots of great lakes to watch for waterfowl.

-You’ll find many varieties of ducks in lakes, such as Northern Pintails, Wigeons, Green-winged Teal, Greater and Lesser Scaup, Canvasback, and Ruddy Duck, and out on the ocean, sea ducks such as Common and Barrow’s Goldeneye, Mergansers (Common, Hooded, and Red-breasted), Scoters (Surf, White-winged, and Black), and Harlequin Ducks can often be seen from many of BC’s coastal areas.
+Out on the ocean, sea ducks such as Common and Barrow’s Goldeneye, Mergansers (Common, Hooded, and Red-breasted), Scoters (Surf, White-winged, and Black), and Harlequin Ducks can often be seen from many of BC’s coastal areas.

 Grebes, especially Horned, Red-necked, and Western varieties, are a more common sight in winter.
 American Coots, birds in the Rail family that look a bit like black chickens but swim like ducks, are also present in large flocks on lakes.
+These diving ducks are plentiful in open water areas of the Osoyoos Bird Trail Outpost.
+You’ll also see Hooded Mergansers in this area, so keep your eyes peeled for the puffed-up crest of the male, a brilliant arc of white that makes them easier to spot.

 A Dunlin walking along a shallow ocean pool.
 Photo by Ray Hennessy.